 Create a pipeline of talented women speakers that other events and conferences can draw on to assist with a ratio change at those events

-Exist as part of a framework which is working to address the issue at all ages and levels
+Exist as part of a framework which is working to address gender imbalance at all ages and levels

 Who we are

-Sacha Judd didn’t drop out of law school, and went on to specialise in mergers and acquisitions, securities law and takeovers.
-She is now the Managing Director of Hoku Group, a family office combining private investments, early-stage technology ventures and a non-profit foundation.
+Sacha Judd is the Managing Director of Hoku Group, a family office combining private investments, early-stage technology ventures and a non-profit foundation.
+She speaks at conferences and in-house events on startups, capital raising, diversity & inclusion in the tech sector.
 Sacha’s first computer was a Commodore Vic 20, and she’s determined that the next generation of young women will have as much fun with technology as she does.

-We've been running Refactor events since 2012, originally under the Girl Geek Dinners banner, We rebranded in 2015 because we felt that the name Refactor better reflected the character of the events.
+Refactor events have been running since 2012, originally under the Girl Geek Dinners banner, We rebranded in 2015 because we felt that the name Refactor better reflected the character of the events.